Miller House (Columbus, Indiana): History

-The house's original client was the American industrialist J. Irwin Miller, the longtime leader of his family's business, Cummins.
-While serving in the United States Navy, in 1943, Miller married Xenia Simons, who wrote letters to her husband describing her wish for "a very, very modern house", similar to what was eventually built.
+The house's original client was the American industrialist J. Irwin Miller, who was the longtime leader of his family's business, Cummins.
+While serving in the United States Navy, in 1943 Miller married Xenia Simons, who wrote letters to her husband describing her wish for "a very, very modern house", similar to what was eventually built.
 By the late 1940s, Miller led Cummins and the Irwin Union Trust Bank, and his family owned several buildings in Columbus.
 He had known the house's architect, Eero Saarinen, since 1939, when Saarinen's father Eliel had been hired to design the First Christian Church in the same city.
 Eero Saarinen was Miller's favorite architect, and Saarinen likewise regarded Miller as "the perfect client", ultimately designing four buildings for him.
 Miller was a major architectural patron in his hometown of Columbus, Indiana, during his lifetime, being one of the major financiers of modernist buildings in the city.